JRL-CARI-CNR-UNIBS/bag_to_csv/README.md

 # Bag to CSV

 This repository contains a ROS 2 node for extracting interesting topics from bag files and converting them to CSV files with the desired information.
+Here the project [WEBPAGE](https://jrl-cari-cnr-unibs.github.io/bag_to_csv/)

 ## Main Features